There are many milestones that need to be achieved when a baby is ready to start to eat solid foods. Here are some of the big ones.

 There is no evidence that introducing highly allergenic foods to children under age 1 makes them any more likely to be allergic to them, and the American Academy of Pediatrics (AAP) now says it’s fine to give these foods before the baby's first birthday.
 Many pediatricians are still very cautious about shellfish and peanuts, however, because allergic reactions to these foods can be particularly dangerous.

 Baby Milestone 7: When They Can Drink Water

 Babies don't need water during their first 6 months of life.
 They get all the water they need from breast milk or baby formula.
 Babies under age 6 months should not be given any water at all, because it’s easy to fill up their tiny stomachs -- and they should be filling up on the nutrients they receive from the milk to grow.
 Once they start eating mostly solid foods, around age 9 months, they can start water with meals using a sippy cup.

-If your older baby shows an interest in water that you’re drinking, there’s no harm in letting him have a few sips.
-Just don’t let it replace the nutritious breast milk or formula he should be getting.
+If your older baby shows an interest in water that you’re drinking, there’s no harm in letting them have a few sips.
+Just don’t let it replace the nutritious breast milk or formula they should be getting.